Mattianna/mattianna.github.io/_jewelry/Spindler_Earrings.md

 {% include gallery %}

-This black dotted dangling earing features an african cylindrical bead finished with a metalic flourish.
+This black dotted dangling earing features an African cylindrical bead finished with a metalic flourish.